haberdashPI/german_track/_research/plans.md

+- how to finalize...
+- double check chance performance
+- why are the timeline graphs lower in accuracy?
+- for the best windows, using the more detailed set of bins
+- plot a smooth version? (filter for visualization) or coarser grid
+- generate random windows to compare the results with
+- early vs. late (start with no lo v hi, then do)

 - split out the frequency bands, classify bin each separately with the above selected hyper-parameters
 + question: hit v miss? (just correct not high salience or object vs. global)